adamcooke/keyman/README.md

 $ keyman push
 # to push configuration to a specific server
 $ keyman push database01.myapplication.com
+# to push configuration to a server group
+$ keyman push load_banacers
 ```

 There are other commands available within the app, you can view these by